 He has never been in touch with his victims, and he doesn't think there would be much purpose in it, either.

-"One of the things that allowed me to look at my victims as human beings, was that realization that—it's thirty years later," Greenfield said over the phone, "and let me tell you something, she could look in the mirror, she could hear a sound, she could see something—a shadow, and it could bring everything back to her.
+"One of the things that allowed me to look at my victims as human beings, was that realization that—it's 30 years later," Greenfield said over the phone, "and let me tell you something, she could look in the mirror, she could hear a sound, she could see something—a shadow, and it could bring everything back to her."

-"That's fucked up, that it's not going to go away," he said.
+"That's fucked up, that it's not going to go away," he told me.

 On my visit to Avenel, Greenfield told me that he gets triggered, too.
 His mother once stabbed him in the face, he claims, and the betrayal and fear he felt then was absolute.
 Even now, when he looks in the mirror and sees the scar, Greenfield sometimes feels like he's that child again.